Connect with others who understand.

 Powered By

-Primary biliary cholangitis (PBC), formerly called primary biliary cirrhosis, is a progressive liver disease that can eventually cause liver failure over a span of 15 to 20 years.
-After receiving a PBC diagnosis, you’ll want to know how this condition may affect your life expectancy, or how long you’re expected to live.
+Primary biliary cholangitis (PBC), formerly called primary biliary cirrhosis, is a progressive liver disease.
+If left untreated, it may cause liver failure.
+After receiving a PBC diagnosis, you’ll want to know how this condition may affect your life expectancy (how long you’re expected to live).

 Your doctor may be able to predict your prognosis (outcome) by looking at several factors, including: